SEKOIA-IO/documentation/docs/user_center/notifications.md

 Notifications Rules will let you:

-- Focus on specific SEKOIA.IO events (Operations Center alerts and Intelligence Center reports)
+- Focus on specific SEKOIA.IO events (Operations Center alerts and Intelligence Center reports).
-- Add precise conditions
+- Add precise conditions.
-- Configure actions to be triggered (send an e-mail, display a notification in SEKOIA.IO...)
+- Configure actions to be triggered (send an e-mail, display a notification in SEKOIA.IO, …).

 ![Create a New Notification Rule](../assets/user_center/notification_rules.png)